 Let’s start with two essential facts about private schools, which explain a lot about who goes to private school:

 Given the high cost, kids from richer families are far more likely to go to private school than kids from poorer families.
 Only 6% of kids in households with incomes under $50,000 attend private schools, compared with 26% of kids in households with incomes of $200,000 or more.0 comments

 For the first time in 26 months, no housing market had a year-over-year price increase above 15%.

 The Trulia Price Monitor and the Trulia Rent Monitor are the earliest leading indicators of how asking prices and rents are trending nationally and locally.
 They adjust for the changing mix of listed homes and therefore show what’s really happening to asking prices and rents.
 Because asking prices lead sales prices by approximately two or more months, the Monitors reveal trends before other price indexes do.
 With that, here’s the scoop on where prices and rents are headed.

-Prices Rise 8.1% Year-over-Year in June
+Prices Rise 0.8% Month-over-Month in July